Mets third baseman Mark Vientos is all smiles in the...

 Two on, two outs.
 When it comes to Lindor, we’re talking about the player who gave Shohei Ohtani a run for MVP during the regular season, then turned into Mr. October 2.0 the past few weeks.

-We’ll never know what Lindor might have done if Landon Knack got the green-light to pitch to him.
-To the Dodgers, loading the bases with Lindor — to face Mark Vientos — was the smart choice, the percentage play.
+We’ll never know what Lindor might have done if Landon Knack had gotten the green light to pitch to him.
+To the Dodgers, loading the bases by walking Lindor — to face Mark Vientos — was the smart choice, the percentage play.

 Cue the Michael Jordan meme.
-And these days, Vientos comes off just as cold-blooded as the NBA legend.
-So after Vientos grinded down Knack for eight pitches — fouling off three of them with two strikes — the frustrated Dodgers reliever rifled a 96-mph fastball that split the plate, nearly belt-high.
+And these days, Vientos comes off as just as cold-blooded as the NBA legend.
+So after Vientos ground down Knack for eight pitches — fouling off three of them with two strikes — the Dodgers reliever rifled a 96-mph fastball that split the plate, nearly belt-high.

 Vientos hammered the teed-up heater for a grand slam that blew open Game 2 and propelled the Mets to a 7-3 victory, evening the NLCS as it shifts to Citi Field for the next three games.

 With all due respect to Lindor, the man his teammates call “Swaggy V” (for all that dripping swagger) already is really, really good.
-Lindor provided the Mets' ice-breaker with his leadoff homer — snapping the Dodgers’ incredible 33-inning scoreless streak of these playoffs — but it was Vientos who delivered the back-breaker, just like he’s been doing all October.
+Lindor broke the ice with his leadoff homer — snapping the Dodgers’ incredible 33-inning scoreless streak in these playoffs — but it was Vientos who delivered the backbreaker, just as he’s been doing all October.

-Vientos joined Lindor and Edgardo Alfonzo as the only Mets with a grand slam in the franchise’s playoff history, and he’s now hitting .378 (14-for-37) with two doubles, three homers and 11 RBIs through his first nine postseason games.
-Vientos also has a .410 on-base percentage and a 1.086 OPS.
-His six multi-hit games are tied for the most by a Met in the playoffs with John Olerud (1999) and Todd Zeile (2000).
+Vientos joined Lindor and Edgardo Alfonzo as the only Mets with a grand slam in the franchise’s playoff history, and he’s hitting .378 (14-for-37) with two doubles, three homers and 11 RBIs through his first nine postseason games.
+He also has a .410 on-base percentage and a 1.086 OPS.
+His six multihit games tie him with John Olerud (1999) and Todd Zeile (2000) for the most by a Met in the postseason.

-That’s an impressive October track record for a recently-graduated prospect completing his first full season — oh, and after he was demoted at the end of spring training.
-Vientos didn’t even make the Opening Day roster, and only got his shot when prospect pal Brett Baty flamed out at third base.
+That’s an impressive October track record for a recently graduated prospect completing his first full season — oh, and after being demoted at the end of spring training.
+Vientos didn’t even make the Opening Day roster, and got his shot only when prospect pal Brett Baty flamed out at third base.

 Here in the NLCS, that feels like a lifetime ago to Vientos, who went from yearning for his major-league shot to hoping someone like Knack gives him a moment.

 The other special thing about Vientos?
 In addition to his prodigious strength, he makes this stuff sound so simple.
-It’s no coincidence that manager Carlos Mendoza installed him as the Mets' No. 2 hitter — the slot reserved for the team’s top bat — on Aug.
-15. He bounced around a bit after that, but stuck for good by September.
+It’s no coincidence that manager Carlos Mendoza installed him as the Mets’ No. 2 hitter on Aug.
+15. He bounced around a bit after that but stuck for good by September.

 And Vientos has only improved since then.
-When Mendoza was asked Monday if he’s surprised anymore when Vientos comes up big on this stage, he just shakes his head.
+When Mendoza was asked Monday if he’s surprised when Vientos comes up big on this stage, he just shook his head.
 How could he be?
-In breaking down Vientos’ slam, it was what the manager’s been watching from him all year.
+In breaking down Vientos’ slam, it was what the manager has been seeing from him all year.

 So is the baseball IQ.
-When I later asked Vientos if he felt like he was winning that second-inning battle with Knack, wearing him down with each pitch, figuring that he’d eventually crack — maybe to some extent.
+When I asked Vientos if he felt as if he were winning that second-inning battle with Knack, wearing him down with each pitch, figuring he’d eventually crack, he said maybe to some extent.
 That final pitch was not what he anticipated, however.

 “I didn’t think he was going to give me a fastball,” Vientos said.
 “That was my approach, to see a heater up, but I wasn’t expecting heater.
 I thought I was going to get like a slider and I was just going to poke it in the hole or something.”

 The Dodgers weren’t that lucky.
-You make a mistake to Vientos, and it winds up in the seats, not bouncing along the shallow grass.
-The only person who ultimately retrieves the baseball is someone who puts down their beer or hot dog to snag it.
-So when Vientos saw that fastball, and the chance to put the Mets’ stamp on Game 2, his eyes grew wide.
+You make a mistake to Vientos and it winds up in the seats.
+The only person who retrieves the baseball is someone who puts down a beer or hot dog to snag it.
+So when he saw that fastball and the chance to put the Mets’ stamp on Game 2, his eyes grew wide.

 “Yeah,” Vientos said, smiling.
 “I wasn’t going to miss it.”